ManimCommunity/manim/docs/source/installation/linux.rst

    sudo dnf install python3-devel

-FFmpeg is only available via the RPMfusion repository which you have to configure first, please consult https://rpmfusion.org/Configuration/ for instructions.
+FFmpeg is only available via the RPMfusion repository which you have to configure first – please consult https://rpmfusion.org/Configuration/ for instructions.
 Then, install FFmpeg:

 .. code-block:: bash